Is Sri Lanka a country you have wondered about visiting?

 Growing up as kids, we often heard the name Ceylon Tea, referring to the name the British had given Sri Lanka.

-To our surprise, many of the tea plantations have Scottish origin, including Glenloch Tea Plantation.
+To our surprise, many tea plantations have Scottish origin, including Glenloch Tea Plantation.

 Picking Tea at Glenloch Tea Plantation